-Formation of the Villu Pattu
+Theme of Villu Pattu

 There are total eight members in a Villu Pattu orchestra.
 The lead singer also plays the role of the main performer.
 He also handles the dominating instrument which is bow shaped.
 The palmyra wood is used to make this instrument.
 It is curved like a bow with its two ends attached by a string that is stretched tight with tension.
-This bow is rested on the neck of a large earthen jug, which in turn rests on a circular plate made of coconut fiber.
+This bow is rested on the neck of a large earthen jug, which in turn rests on a circular plate made of coconut fibre.
 There are numerous bells hung from the string of the bow and two cymbals are also seen at each end.
 There were two slender wooden rods called the 'veesukkol', which were used by the main performer to strike the string of the bow in time with the beats.
-This sets off the bells
+This sets off the bells and the cymbals.

 The second artiste of Villu Pattu is needed to handle both the earthen jugs.
 He hits the mouth of the jug and also the sides to make sounds and for the latter activity he uses a coin.
 In the performance of Villu Pattu, the third artiste performs on an instrument known as the 'udukku'.
 There is a fourth member in the music team, who keeps time by two wooden blocks called the 'kastha'.
 The cymbals are used by the fifth member of a Villu Pattu team.
 The rest of the members sing the chorus line and the refrains.
-The performance of Villu Pattu involves a lot of jokes, quick wordplays and loads of humor.
+The performance of Villu Pattu involves a lot of jokes, quick wordplays and loads of humour.

 Another very exciting characteristic of the Villu Pattu art is the ex-tempore debate in poetry.
 The party splits itself into two groups and the main singer with the veesukol, those who sing with him and the two men who keep tala by playing on the Kastha.
 The first group of persons singing on the right hand side is called the rightists (Valathe padupavar) and those who sing on the left hand side will be called the leftists (Idathe padupavar).
 The rightists will create verses on the spot in a particular tune and the subject matter of the verses may be anything under the sun, on vedanta, or siddhanta religion, philosophy or theology.